datacarpentry/sql-socialsci/episodes/03-select.md

 > > ~~~
 > > {: .sql}
 > >
-> > `OR` generally creatres a less restrictive condition and `AND` makes a more restrictive condition.
+> > `OR` generally creates a less restrictive condition and `AND` makes a more restrictive condition.
 > >
 > {: .solution}
 {: .challenge}